"What's this?" Owen demanded, holding the record album by a corner, as if it were something rotten, something he didn't want to touch.

 He nodded.

 "Rule number four.
 This is the most important one.
 No more affairs.
 No one-night stands.
 Nothing.
 If you do, I'll divorce you.
 I will find out.
 You've had other affairs.
-I know you have.
-I wasn't willing to face the truth before, but I'm going to be watching from now on, and there will be no more.
-This is a marriage, and we are together, and there's no room for anyone else.
+I can't prove it, but I'm sure of it.
+I wasn't paying attention, but now I will be.
+I may hire detectives to follow you around.
+We'll have to see.
+But there will be no straying, not even so much as a kiss.
+From now on, that's all over.
+This is a marriage, and we are together, you and I, and there's no room for anyone else.
 Just you, and me."

 He nodded.

 "Rule number five.
 This is the hardest.
 Stop hiding.
 You have to open up."
 She moved around the table and knelt next to him.
 "Owen, I love you.
 I loved you because you needed me more than anyone else ever needed me and I could finally stop being alone and be with someone in a way that meant something, I could finally be with someone and make a life together with him.
 Wyatt didn't need me the way you do.
 He can live without me.
 He'll always land on his feet.
 You saw something in me you'd never seen before.
 Something you wanted.
 Something you needed.
 Something you had to have.
-You told me so.
+You told me so, not with words, but with your actions, over and over again.
 I don't know what it is, but I want to give it to you.
 I don't understand myself.
 I don't understand you, or how you see me.
 I just know that you need me, and I want to give myself to you.
 Is this true?
 Do you need me?
 Do you want me to stay?"

 "Yes."